With Gentleness and Respect

 The second word is translated respect in the English Standard Version.
 Elsewhere it is translated fear or reverence.
 Michaels raises the question of whether respect has to do with God or other people.
 Before citing his view, let’s see how the word is utilized elsewhere in the epistle.

 The Greek word in I Peter 2: 18 is translated as respect in ESV, the same translation as in our primary text in Chapter 3.
-Servants are instructed to obey their masters with respect, whether good and gentle or unjust.
+Servants are instructed to obey their masters with respect, whether they are good, gentle, or unjust.
 Note that the antonym in this context for gentle is translated as unjust.
-In 2: 17., the verse immediately before this passage, the community is exhorted to “Fear God,” The word is a verb, used three times in the letter.

-Michaels concludes that both words have a reference both to our relationship to God and also our relationship to our neighbors including the hostile ones.
+Michaels concludes that these words have a reference both to our relationship to God and also our relationship to our neighbors including the hostile ones.
 (Michaels, p.
 189) Michaels’ own translation of these two words is “humility and reverence,” a translation that seems to emphasize our relationship to God.
-We are commanded to proper conduct with our neighbor but also proper attitude toward God.
-Proper conduct in making a defense applies both to formal debate as well as to informal encounters.
+We are commanded to conduct ourselves rightly with our neighbor but also with God.

-In our conversations with unbelievers we are always to be guided by a relationship with God that has certain ethical consequences., Unbelievers do not have the same foundation as Christians.
+In our conversations with unbelievers we are always to be guided by a relationship with God that has certain ethical consequences.
+Unbelievers do not have the same foundation as Christians.
 However, even unbelievers may be influenced by factors leading to conduct similar to Christians, but not with the same motivation.
-We will follow this thought in future posts.

 Michael G. Tavella